 While IVL requests personal information before providing a quote, they are one of the most transparent companies in terms of pricing.
 They produce itemized quotes that break down the cost of each item and extra service required or requested, such as the cost of individual stair steps.
 Virtual and in-person walkthroughs are offered, though as always, the in-person option will produce the most accurate estimates possible.

 Likely due to their full-service offerings, IVL’s prices are higher than their competitors’, though they have an overall positive customer satisfaction record.
 Another detail to keep in mind is the fact that they charge an upfront 25% deposit, which is unusual among the top moving companies.
 If you’re planning a long-distance or international move, IVL is worth considering.

 - Short- and long-term storage options

 - Minimum weight limit required for large containers

 - No packing services

-PODS is a moving container company that operates throughout most of the continental U.S. — except for six states: Arkansas, North Dakota, Montana, Vermont, West Virginia and Wyoming.
-Unlike traditional moving companies, PODS offers storage containers which are delivered to your home and transported to your new destination after you’re done loading them up (however long that might take).
+PODS is a moving container company that operates throughout most of the continental U.S. — except for four states: Alaska, North Dakota, Montana and Wyoming.
+Unlike traditional moving companies, PODS offers storage containers that are delivered to your home and transported to your new destination after you’re done loading them up (however long that might take).
 And, because you can keep your personal belongings in those containers, these can also serve as storage facilities.